deneha/azure-guidance/best-practices-api-implementation.md

 	The code that implements these requests should not impose any side-effects.
 The same request repeated over the same resource should result in the same state.
 For example, sending multiple DELETE requests to the same URI should have the same effect, although the HTTP status code in the response messages may be different (the first DELETE request might return status code 204 (No Content) while a subsequent DELETE request might return statis code 404 (Not Found)).

-> **Note**: The article [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver’s blog provides an overview of idempotency and how it relates to data management operations.
+> [AZURE.NOTE] The article [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver’s blog provides an overview of idempotency and how it relates to data management operations.

 - **POST actions that create new resources should do so without unrelated side-effects**.